CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. Now click on Refresh from the azure-arc overview page.

-1. Then search and verify if **ubuntu-k8s** resource of resource type: **Server - Azure Arc** got created.
+1. Then search and verify if **ubuntu-k8s** resource of resource type: **Machine - Azure Arc** got created.
 Click on the resource to get more information.

    ![](.././media/varify-onboard-arc-ubuntuk8s.png "ubuntu k8s onboarded")